R6 class for multi-regional input-output matrix (MRIO). This class inherits from the

 imports(matrix)

-Imports vector by country and sector.
+Imports vector by region and sector.

 taxes(matrix)

-Taxes vector by country and sector.
+Taxes vector by region and sector.

 wages(matrix)

-Wages vector by country and sector.
+Wages vector by region and sector.

 operating_income(matrix)

-Operating income vector by country and sector.
+Operating income vector by region and sector.

 value_added_others(matrix)